 My Soul To Take is written and directed by Wes Craven.
 Incest often makes an appearance in the horror genre – because people find it creepy – but I’d almost have to say that Craven’s interest extends beyond that.
 One of his movies – The People Under The Stairs (1991) – involves an evil inbred family.
 (I’ve seen it and I would not recommend it as a horror film, a comedy, or to those interested in incest in fiction.)

 His The Hills Have Eyes (1977) similarly involves an inbred mob of birth-defected monsters (or so I gather – I haven’t seen it).
 (In the 2006 remake – a movie which I like quite a lot – the disfigurement is a result of radiation and they are a community rather than one family.
 The plot involves a family on a road trip – including a teenage son and daughter.
 They get stranded and terrorized.
-I wouldn’t really consider the relationship worth writing about, but it is worth mentioning.)
+I wouldn’t really consider the relationship worth writing about in an article like this, but it is worth mentioning.)

 And so we have My Soul To Take.

 What is My Soul To Take about, you ask?
 Well, I’m not sure I even know, even though I’ve seen it twice.